Visualizing high-dimensional loss landscapes with Hessian directions: Principal curvature in random projections

 where $A=(H_\theta)_{ij}\eta^i \eta^j $, $B=(H_\theta)_{ij} \eta^i \delta^j$, and $C=(H_\theta)_{ij} \delta^i \delta^j $.
 To the best of our knowledge, a closed, analytic expression for the distribution of the quantities $A,B,C$ is not yet known~\cite{davies1980algorithm,laurent2000adaptive,bausch2013efficient,chen2019numerical}.

-The appeal of random projections is that pairwise distances between points in a high-dimensional space can be nearly preserved by a lower-dimensional linear embedding, affording a low-dimensional representation of expectation values and variance information with minimal distortion.
-The question is whether random projections also preserve curvature information, and if so, the nature of the relationship between random Gaussian directions and principal curvature.
+We now turn to the relationship between random projections and principal curvature.
+The appeal of random projections is that pairwise distances between points in a high-dimensional space can be nearly preserved by a lower-dimensional linear embedding, affording a low-dimensional representation of mean and variance information with minimal distortion \cite{Matousek:2008}.
+The question is whether random projections also preserve curvature information, and if so, what is the nature of the relationship between random Gaussian directions and principal curvature.
 For instance, Li \etal~\cite{DBLP:conf/nips/Li0TSG18} assert that ``the principal curvatures of a dimensionality-reduced plot (with random Gaussian directions) are weighted averages of the principal curvatures of the full-dimensional surface''.
-However, our results show that the principal curvatures $\kappa_{\pm}^{\alpha,\beta}$ in a two-dimensional loss projection are weighted averages of the Hessian components $(H_\theta)_{ij}$ in the original space and not weighted averages of the principal curvatures $\kappa_i^\theta$, which instead are solutions of an $N$-th degree polynomial.
+However, our results show that the principal curvatures $\kappa_{\pm}^{\alpha,\beta}$ in a two-dimensional loss projection are weighted averages of the Hessian elements $(H_\theta)_{ij}$ in the original space and not weighted averages of the principal curvatures $\kappa_i^\theta$, which instead are solutions of an $N$-th degree polynomial.
 Similar arguments apply to projections with dimension larger than 2.

-In Section~\ref{sec:examples} we discuss examples that show lower-dimensional projections of $L(\theta)$ can be misleading since high-dimensional saddle points may appear to be minima, maxima, or almost flat regions depending on the index of the underlying Hessian $H_\theta$ in the original space (see Figure~\ref{fig:loss_projection}).
+In Section~\ref{sec:examples} we discuss examples that show that lower-dimensional projections of $L(\theta)$ can be misleading, since high-dimensional saddle points may appear to be minima, maxima, or almost flat regions depending on the index of the underlying Hessian $H_\theta$ in the original space.